ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/bulk-create-publish-labels-using-powershell.md

 ## Step 2: Create a .csv file for publishing the labels

-Next you create a .csv file that contains a list of label policies with their locations and other settings.
+Next you create a .csv file that contains a list of retention label policies with their locations and other settings.
 You can use the sample below as a template by copying it into Excel, converting the text to columns (in Excel \> **Data** tab \> **Text to Columns** \> **Delimited** \> **Comma** \> **General**), and then saving the worksheet as a .csv file in a location that's easy to find.

 For more information about the parameter values for this cmdlet, see [New-RetentionCompliancePolicy](https://go.microsoft.com/fwlink/?linkid=866512).

 Notes:

-- If you don't provide a source file for publishing labels, the script creates labels (see the previous section) but does not publish them.
+- If you don't provide a source file for publishing retention labels, the script creates retention labels (see the previous section) but does not publish them.

-- If the .csv file contains a label policy with the same name as one that already exists, the script skips creating that label policy.
-No duplicate label policies are created.
+- If the .csv file contains a retention label policy with the same name as one that already exists, the script skips creating that retention label policy.
+No duplicate retention label policies are created.

-- The script publishes only labels that are applied manually to content.
-This script does not support labels that are auto-applied to content.
+- The script publishes only retention labels that are applied manually to content.
+This script does not support retention labels that are auto-applied to content.

 - If you change or rename the column headers, the script will fail.
 The script requires a .csv file in the format provided here.